Wednesday, September 26, 2007

 So what's your favorite way to enjoy this glorious green?
 Do tell!

-© 2007 FarmgirlFare.com, the award-winning foodie farm blog where Farmgirl Susan shares recipes, stories & photos of her crazy country life on 240 remote Missouri acres.
+© FarmgirlFare.com, the veggie loving foodie farm blog where Farmgirl Susan shares recipes, stories & photos of her crazy country life on 240 remote Missouri acres—and there is almost always homegrown Swiss chard around.

 more simply, just sautee it with red chili pepper and garlic, add some polenta, with some parmesan or asiago shavings to top it off.